Why we need better verification for AI-generated code

 These all apply to agent-generated code.
 But they leave a gap.
 Unit tests only cover the cases someone thought to write.
 Integration tests verify high-level flows, not algorithmic invariants.
 Neither is good at finding bugs that depend on specific combinations of inputs across accumulated state.

 Property-based testing fills that gap.
 You define invariants that should hold for any valid input, then throw hundreds of random inputs at the code and check whether the invariants break.
 I wrote an introduction to PBT previously that covers the fundamentals.
-This article is about what happens when you apply PBT to AI-generated algorithmic code in practice.
+In this article I will demonstrate how to apply property-based testing to verify AI-generated code.

-The case study: a chess tournament scheduling app that I vibe coded, where PBT caught three classes of bugs that neither code review nor manual testing would have found.
+The case study: a chess tournament scheduling app that I vibe coded, where PBT caught three classes of bugs that would have been difficult to discover with manual testing.

-Vibe coding changed the calculus.
+Correctly implementing this kind of scheduling algorithm will take considerable time.
+Vibe coding lowered the implementation barrier.
 I could describe the problem and have an agent write the implementation.
 The question was whether the implementation would actually be correct.

 Stage 1: Generating the implementation